Leadership and Team

 Professor of Finance at Goethe University Frankfurt (UBS Endowed Chair of Asset Pricing), is Director of the Ph.D.
 Program in Finance and the MSQ Program in Quantitative Finance.
 He is also member of the Fraunhofer ITWM, Kaiserslautern.
 Kraft received his doctorate in Mathematical Finance from TU Kaiserslautern in 2002.
 His current research focuses on liquidity risk, credit risk, portfolio optimization over the life cycle, and contagion effects in capital markets.w and finance, law and economics, and antitrust issues.

-Director, Ph.D.
-Program in Economics and MSQ Program in Quantitative Economics
+Ph.D.
+Program in Marketing and MSQ Program in Quantitative Marketing

 Simone Wies received her M.Sc. in Marketing and Finance and Ph.D. in Finance from Maastricht University, and is Professor of Marketing at Goethe University Frankfurt.
 Prior to her appointment as professor , she held the SAFE Junior Professorship for Marketing and Finance at the Leibniz Institute for Financial Research SAFE at Goethe University, and a post-doctoral research position in marketing at the Fuqua School of Business, Duke University.

 Claudia is a communication trainer and mediator.
 She studied politics, law and economics in Duisburg and Nottingham.
 After her studies, she worked for pwc Germany and at Goethe University Frankfurt am Main.